Create a Website Account - Manage notification subscriptions, save form progress and more.

 Senior Assisted Living community:

 If you are homeless or At-Risk of being homeless Alameda County Coordinated Entry can help.
 Call 211 and get referred to homelessness prevention services.
-For more information, see flyer for Coordinated Entry.
+For more information, see the program flyer.

 The City of Dublin offers first time home buyers down payment and closing cost assistance on homes purchased in Dublin.
 The First Time Homebuyer Loan Program is a 30-year loan term with deferred payments.
 The interest rate is 3.5% simple interest.
 The loan program offers up to $40,000 in assistance.